 I can recommend also the very interesting site of LZ1AQ.

-Practical implementation of a rotating broadband magnetic Alford loop
+Practical implementation of an active broadband loop amplifier:

 Important is a solid (V)HF construction with short interconnects and VHF decoupling.